-EMA’s 2014 D2 Report: Discs and Digital – The Business of Home Entertainment Retailing is now available.
-This annual publication provides an overview of the home entertainment and video game industries from 2013 through mid-2014.
-Data includes sell-through and rental revenue from physical and digital formats for both industries, retailing trends, delivery methods, windows, consumer behavior and projections for growth and change over the next five years.
+EMA’s 2015 D2 Report: Discs and Digital – The Business of Home Entertainment Retailing is now available.
+The annual publication provides an overview of the home video and video game industries from 2014 through the first quarter of 2015.
+Data includes sell-through and rental revenue from physical and digital formats, an overview of devices used to access entertainment content, retailing trends, consumer behavior and projections for growth and change over the next five years.

-The Report is available in print and PDF versions.
+- The Report is available in print and PDF formats.